geekwright/fbcomment/docs/readme.txt

 Usage
 =====
 This module does not have a real main page at this time.
-It consists only of blocks and the neccessary scripts to support those blocks.
+It consists only of blocks and the necessary scripts to support those blocks.
 Attempts to use the fbcomment/index.php will result in an empty page.
 It is recommended to turn it off in the main menu in the CMS modules administration.

 Group access permissions to the fbcomment module are required to use the blocks, above and beyond the block display permission.
-Interacting with the blocks records the url, action and datetime via AJAX style calls to scripts in the fbcomment directory which use the standard mainfile inclusion which adds a layer of additional protections (such as protector) but requires access permissions to work as intended.
+Interacting with the blocks records the URL, action and datetime via AJAX style calls to scripts in the fbcomment directory which use the standard mainfile inclusion which adds a layer of additional protections (such as protector) but requires access permissions to work as intended.

-Also note, in normal operation, Facebook will pull data from your site as the annonymous user.
+Also note, in normal operation, Facebook will pull data from your site as the anonymous user.

 Module administration permissions enable in-block editing of Open Graph meta data.